-Provincial rates of CDI have decreased
+Provincial rates of

 Methicillin-resistant Staphylococcus aureus (MRSA)

 MRSA is a type of bacteria that is resistant to many antibiotics.
 MRSA often lives on the skin or in the nose of healthy people without causing symptoms (colonization).
 It can, however, cause pneumonia, bloodstream infections, surgical site infections, and other infections associated with invasive medical procedures and devices.